piero-ranalli/LFTools/README.md

   * input and output files (infile, outfile);
   * corrections for absorption (nhprob);
+  * save the applied absorption corrections as a further column in outfile;
   * corrections for photoz uncertainties (photozpdf);
   * photoz files are in .../SPEC_files_cosmos;
   * photoz information starts at line 63 and goes on to line 713;
   * K-corrections assume a power-law spectrum with Gamma=1.7;
   * completeness corrections (complcorr, corrfile).

-To turn off corrections, use --nhprob=F and/or --photozpdf=F.
+To turn off corrections, use --nhprob=F and/or --photozpdf=F and/or --complcorr=F
+(but corrections are anyway off by default).

+The only mandatory options are infile and outfile.

 The output catalogue file will have many more records and a different structure with respect to the input catalogue, so be aware that the